alexknvl/dotty-fuzzing-results/README.md

 # Stats

 Each line below corresponds to a unique stacktrace signature.
-These stats are **current**, and were recently tested on `master` branch.
+These stats are **current**, and were recently tested on the `master` branch.

 ##### Glossary
  * `AE` - `AssertionError`